Feminist rhetoric: Methodology in rhetoric studies

-The research article, published by Cheryl Glenn, titled: "The Language of Rhetorical Feminism, Anchored in Hope," provides an excellent insight into the study and usage of feminist rhetoric.
+The research article, published by Cheryl Glenn, titled: "The Language of Rhetorical Feminism, Anchored in Hope," provides insight into the study and usage of feminist rhetoric.
 Focusing mainly on "...the necessity of hope to the democratic ideal, where everyone has a voice –and uses it rhetorically.
 Second, I will explain the tactic I call "rhetorical feminism," which is anchored in hope; and, finally, I will meditate on hope and the possibilities of rhetorical feminism for us all."

 Glenn argues that while women have legal equality, it does not translate to social equality.
 That is, even though women have gained suffrage, their voices still are not always heard.
 She claims that other rhetoricians are employing rhetorical feminism when they deliver messages that promote inclusivity, human rights and social justice, and mutual understanding.
 She defines rhetorical feminism as "a set of tactics that multiplies rhetorical opportunities in terms of who counts as a rhetor, who can inhabit an audience, and what those audiences can do."
 Glenn writes that when implemented, rhetorical feminism is inclusive, representative, and democratic.
 She also states that rhetorical feminism's key distinguishing feature is that it is "anchored in hope," meaning that rhetorical feminists take into account evidence that does not look good and use their hope to look beyond the facts in order to create new possibilities.

 Other methodologies that have been closely studied in women's rhetoric are "writing women in" to rhetorical canons approach the "challenging rhetorical challenges" approach.
 The feminist methodology "writing women in" is an approach that focuses on including women in narratives that have been left out of previous contributions to feminist rhetoric.
 It is a call for historians to make women's stories a centric focus who have been excluded or simply looked over.
 Additionally, intersectional feminist methods can be applied throughout the history of research and writing.
 However, some scholars argue both approaches have limitations.